zannloo/tp/docs/UserGuide.md

 #### Example(s):

-- When a specific student has to hand in his assignment again by a certain date, you could use the following command when you are in the directory `~/grp-001`,
+- When a specific student with the StudentId `0010Y` has to hand in his assignment again by a certain date, you could use the following command when you are in the directory `~/grp-001`,
   - `deadline 0001Y --desc resubmit Assignment 1 --datetime 2023-10-11 23:59`